 "Selling in Pakistan is more profitable, and the traders here buy our crops cheaply, so we have to sell our crops in Pakistan."
-[P11, 50 years old, Male, Farmer, Mohmand Dara, Nangarhar]
+[P11, 50 years old, Male, Illiterate, Farmer, Pashtun (Mohmand), Self-employed, Mohmand Dara, Nangarhar]

 "In the past when there was not the barbed wire fence along the border, we would take more than half of our agriculture and livestock products to Miran Shah which is faraway form here."
-[P101, 46 years, Male, Farmer, Tanai, Khost]
+[P101, 46 years, Male, Illiterate, Farmer, Pashtun, Tanai, Khost]